Grodziskie: History

 The first documented mention of the town of Grodzisk Wielkopolski was from around 1257 as part of lands owned by the Cistercian monastery in Paradyż.
 The town grew in prominence due to its location on the road between Poznań and Gubin, a road that continued onward to Saxony.
 By the 16th century, the Ostroróg family in Greater Poland (Wielkopolska) controlled the town.
 The Ostroróg family was a source of support for the Protestant Reformation in the area, and the town became a center of Protestantism in the country and attracted dissidents from the Czech lands and Western Europe.
 Craftsmen, scholars, and writers gravitated to the area, which became a center of reformist thought in Wielkopolska.
 Industrial-scale brewing developed when Johann Volanus, the administrator of the Ostroróg estate and father of Andreas Volanus, a famous Reformation writer, imported skilled brewers from Moravia and Bohemia.

-A legend associated with the history of this beer relates to the Benedictine monk named Bernard of Wąbrzeźno.
+A legend associated with the history of this beer relates to a Benedictine monk named Bernard of Wąbrzeźno.
 Around 1603, he arrived from the Benedictine monastery in Lubiń to find the residents starving and the town's wells depleted.
 The brewery was the primary source of income for the city and the hospital.
 Bernard prayed for the wells and a new source of water suddenly filled the Old Market well.
 Legends claimed that the newly refilled well had the ability to make whoever drank from it healthy again, and the beer that was produced from the water was far superior to any of the beer the brewers had been able to produce before.
 The well became a municipal treasure and was given credit for the commercial success of the breweries over the centuries to follow.
-For over 200 years after the event, the residents of Grodzisk would make an annual procession to Bernard's monastery to bring a keg of the beer that they made from the well as a show of gratitude.
+For over 200 years after the event, the residents of Grodzisk would make an annual procession to Bernard's monastery to bring a keg of the beer that they made from the well as a token of gratitude.